kennethsharman/PHYS-/README.md

 1. Analyse physical and astrophysical problems from the computational viewpoint.
 Construct mathematical and numerical models of many common physical and astrophysical processes while constructing appropriate logical approaches to physical and astrophysical solutions
-2. Master basic programming (Fortran 90/95, Makefiles).
-Code and implement programmes in Fortran 90/95
+2. Master basic programming (Python).
+Code and implement programmes.
-3. Plot, visualize and analyse data using state-of-the-art graphic software (e.g. Gnuplot, Mathematica)
+3. Plot, visualize and analyse data using state-of-the-art graphic software (e.g. numpy, matplotlib, scipy)
 4. Incorporate modern computation and visualization into the scientific problem-solving paradigm via a project approach.
-5. Use of state-of-the-art file editor (Emacs) for reports.
-Use of Latex for report preparation and formatting.
-Convey technical information with precision and concision.
+5. Convey technical information with precision and concision.
 Communicate effectively solution methods and results using scientific reports
 6. Assess impact of round-off and truncation errors on numerical solutions of physical processes.
 Grasp the necessary numerical analysis and its associated approximation and round-off error